Doing as much self study upfront as you can will really ensure you are on track when you hit the desk.

 Networking is crucial for investment banking interns and there are ways you can make an early start.
 Find out if anyone at your university or among your friends has also got an internship at the same business.
 Not only can you help each other prepare, but you’ll also potentially have someone you could share a house with during your internship.

-You should also attend any events organised by the business ahead of your internship.
-It may provide you with some extra nuggets of information on how to prepare and will also show your enthusiasm.
+You should also attend any events (including virtual events) organised by the business ahead of your internship.
+This may provide you with some extra nuggets of information on how to prepare and will also show your enthusiasm.

 4. Don’t neglect your admin